kennysmithed/oels2020/oels_practical_wk8.md

 ### Picture description trials

-Next we create our picture description trials - remember, for these the participant sees an image, clicks a button to start recording a description, clicks again to stop recording, and then waits for their partner to make a picture selection based on their description (in reality, just gets a waiting message and waits for a random time).
+Next we create our picture description trials - remember, for these the participant sees an image, clicks a button to start recording a description, clicks again to stop recording, and then "waits for their partner to make a picture selection" based on their description (in reality, the participant just gets a waiting message and waits for a random time).
 This can be achieved with a 3-part timeline: the initial part of the trial where the participant sees the image and clicks a button to start recording, then the second part where they speak and then click again to stop recording, then the random wait.
 The first two trial types are just `image-button-response` trials, and the random wait will again be an `html-keyboard-response` trial with a random duration.

-Again, we are going to write a function which builds this complex trial for us - we pass in the target image to be described plus the verb to be used in the description.
+Again, we write a function which builds this complex trial for us - we pass in the target image to be described plus the verb to be used in the description, it returs the complex trial for us.
 The full code is:

 ```js
 function make_picture_description_trial(target_image,verb) {